2022 Ryazan Oblast gubernatorial election

 The 2022 Ryazan Oblast gubernatorial election took place on 9–11 September 2022, on common election day.
 Acting Governor Pavel Malkov was elected to a full term.

 Background

 State Duma member Nikolay Lyubimov was appointed Governor of Ryazan Oblast in February 2017, replacing two-term Governor Oleg Kovalyov.
 In September 2017 Lyubimov won election for a full term with 80.16% of the vote.

 Lyubimov, a Kaluga native, failed to make connections with local elite, and his governance was also described as problematic.
 On 10 May 2022 Nikolay Lyubimov asked for his resignation along four other governors, Rosstat Head Pavel Malkov was appointed acting Governor of Ryazan Oblast.

-Due to the start of Russian special military operation in Ukraine in February 2022 and subsequent economic sanctions the cancellation and postponement of direct gubernatorial elections was proposed.
+Due to the start of the Russian invasion of Ukraine in February 2022 and subsequent economic sanctions the cancellation and postponement of direct gubernatorial elections was proposed.
 The measure was even supported by A Just Russia leader Sergey Mironov.
 Eventually, on 10 June Ryazan Oblast Duma called the gubernatorial election for 11 September 2022.